S-Rafael/m3di/README.md

 | `"real"`  | Number | The real part of the state integral. |
 | `"imag"`  | Number | The imaginary part of the state integral. |

+#### The `statistics` object

-Additionally, the `statistics` object contains some information about the computation process.
+The `statistics` object contains some information about the computation process, including the computation time (wall-time) and the number of integration threads that ran in parallel.
-It is provided AS-IS and no guarantees about its contents are made in this version of `m3di`.
+The `statistics` object is provided AS-IS and no guarantees about its contents are made in this version of `m3di`.

 ### Output format in _write mode_